 Inflation and interest rate rises continue to reduce Australians’ disposable income and ability to save. |

-Government measures to be enacted in July 2024 could help bring down cost of living pressures. |
+Government measures that came into effect July 2024 could help bring down cost of living pressures. |

-Wage growth is now exceeding inflation, but its unclear if that’s enough to put ‘real’ incomes into positive territory. |
+Wage growth is now exceeding inflation, but it’s unclear if that’s enough to put ‘real’ incomes into positive territory. |

 While our high standard of living makes Australia a desirable place to live and migrate to, day-to-day costs can make it hard to prosper and get ahead.